-Housing provided to workers as part of the exployment contract should meet cartain mini-mum specifications in respect of the nature and standard of the accommodation and facilities to be made available.
+Housing provided to workers as part of the employment contract should meet certain mini-mum specifications in respect of the nature and rd of the accommodation and facilities to be made available.

-The following guidance is based on international labour standards.
-National or state regulation will often set baseline specifica-tions as part of housing, labour, health or even fire safety regulations; they should be checked and followed.
+The following guidance is based on inter-national labour standards.
+National or state regulation will often set baseline specificaregulation will offer not set assume specifica-tions as part of housing, labour, health or even fire safety regulations; they should be checked and followed.
 National employ-ers and workers organizations may also be a good source of information on national law, collective bargaining agreements and customs pertaining to housing for workers; or may be able to refer you to the appropriate statutory authority.